polkadot-fellows/RFCs/text/0091-dht-record-creation-time.md

 -package authority_discovery_v2;
 +package authority_discovery_v3;

+ // First we need to serialize the addresses in order to be able to sign them. message AuthorityRecord {
+ 	repeated bytes addresses = 1;
++	// Time since UNIX_EPOCH in nanoseconds, scale encoded
++	TimestampInfo creation_time = 2;
+ }

+ message PeerSignature {
-@@ -13,11 +13,21 @@
+@@ -13,11 +15,17 @@
  	bytes public_key = 2;
  }

 +// Information regarding the creation data of the record +message TimestampInfo {
 +       // Time since UNIX_EPOCH in nanoseconds, scale encoded
 +       bytes timestamp = 1;
-+	// A signature of the creation time.
-+	bytes signature = 2;
 +}
 +
- // Then we need to serialize the authority record and signature to send them over the wire. message SignedAuthorityRecord {
- 	bytes record = 1;
- 	bytes auth_signature = 2;
- 	// Even if there are multiple `record.addresses`, all of them have the same peer id.
- 	PeerSignature peer_signature = 3;
-+	// Information regarding the creation data of this record.
-+	TimestampInfo creation_time = 4;
- }
 ```

 Each time a node wants to resolve an authorithy ID it will issue a query with a certain redundancy factor, and from all the results it receives it will decide to pick only the newest record.
 Additionally, the nodes that answer with old records will be updated with the newer record.